-Surabaya, ITS News – Based on joint research on international scale renewable energy, the Sepuluh Nopember Institute of Technology (ITS) was appointed by the Global Challenge Research Fund (GCRF) through Queen Mary University of London (QMUL) as host of the Renewable Energy Production and Storage from Waste Biomass Workshop, starting Wednesday (24/4) to Friday (4/26).
+Surabaya, ITS News – Based on joint research on international scale renewable energy, Institut Teknologi Sepuluh Nopember (ITS) was appointed by the Global Challenge Research Fund (GCRF) through Queen Mary University of London (QMUL) as host of the Renewable Energy Production and Storage from Waste Biomass Workshop, starting Wednesday (24/4) to Friday (4/26).

 Located at the Main Seminar Room of the ITS Rectorate Building, this event was also attended by Prof. Alan Drew from QMUL as the project leader of GCRF.
 This workshop presents researchers from the UK, Indonesia, and Malaysia to conduct international collaborative research on the production of renewable energy and energy storage from biomass waste.

 The chair of the workshop committee, Prof. Dr. Darminto MSc explained, the workshop was fully supported by GCRF to develop international research collaborations that were established between QMUL, Universiti Sains Malaysia (USM), and RIKEN Nishina Center.
 Including funding for organizing workshops and research that will be carried out later.

 One of these studies will be carried out in the Southeast Asia region, so it is also required to collaborate with partners in Southeast Asia to be able to conduct their research.
 “Because this research also has to collaborate with universities in Southeast Asia, the RIKEN Nishina Center invites them to collaborate with universities in Indonesia which have been the consortium so far,” explained the ITS Physics professor.